Activa RC Neurostimulator

 Deep Brain Stimulation

-The Activa™ RC neurostimulator is the first rechargeable deep brain stimulation device and is Medtronic's thinnest available on the market today with 9-year longevity.
-This dual-channel device is capable of delivering bilateral stimulation.
+The Activa™ RC neurostimulator is the first rechargeable deep brain stimulation device and has a 15 year longevity.* It is the thinnest device available from Medtronic today.
+This dual channel device is capable of delivering bilateral stimulation.
 Activa RC is typically implanted subcutaneously near the clavicle, and connected to an extension and leads, which are implanted in the brain.

 The Activa Portfolio provides the unprecedented ability to control the stimulation field with innovative interleaved pulses and patient-specific therapy groups.